LibreOffice/loeclipse/README.md

 ### Prerequisites
 In order to build LOEclipseIntegration to produce an update site, you need to have LibreOffice, the LibreOffice SDK and Eclipse installed.

-On Ubuntu for example you need `libreoffice-dev` and `libreoffice-java-common`.
+* Ubuntu: Install `libreoffice`,`libreoffice-dev` and `libreoffice-java-common`.
+* Windows/macOS: Install LibreOffice and the LibreOffice SDK from http://www.libreoffice.org/download

+### Setup Eclipse for development

+1. Install *Eclipse IDE for Eclipse Committers*.
+The *Eclipse IDE for Java Developers* will **not** work.
+2. Clone this repository
+3. Import the three projects `build`, `core` and `java` (using *File->Import->General->Existing projects into workspace*)
-Also you need to add some jar files to the build path in Eclipse.
-Select the *Window->Preferences* menu in Eclipse and open the *Java->Build path->User Library* configuration page.
-Then add a new library named `LO-Classes` and add the following jars from the LibreOffice installation (found in `program/classes`): `unoil.jar juh.jar jurt.jar ridl.jar unoloader.jar`.
+4. Go to *Window->Preferences* in Eclipse and open the *Java->Build path->User Library* configuration page.
+Then add a new library named `LO-Classes` and add the following jars (via *Add External Jars*) from the LibreOffice installation (found in `program/classes`): `unoil.jar juh.jar jurt.jar ridl.jar unoloader.jar`.
 This is necessary in order to correctly build the sources.

-### Working with Eclipse
-You can run and debug this extension with Eclipse.
-Just import the projects using *File->Import* and run/debug the project as an *Eclipse installation*.
+5. Go to *Run->Run Configurations*, and create a new run configuration of the type *Eclipse Application*.
+Now you can run or debug the LOEclipse plugin using this run configuration.

 ## Release Management